campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 All of these improvements aren't simply for the pixel-counters and the framerate snobs.
 Instead, these improvements help Xenoblade Chronicles 3 feel like a *real, living universe*.
 This is made evident simply by taking a look around: dozens of enemies wander the world, sometimes fighting amongst each other or scavenging for food.
 Waterfalls, mountains, and cliffs dot the horizon. <a target="_blank" href="/xc3vista.gif">The sun emits orange rays that ricocchet across far-distant mountaintops</a>.
 The environments in Xenoblade 3 are teeming with personality and life, which helps evoke a nostalgic, childlike sense of adventure.

 This is important because exploration is a large part of Xenoblade Chronicles 3's appeal: much of the player's time will be spent traversing the game's varied, ethereal landscapes.
-And I can confirm that, throughout my playthrough, I eagerly scanned every cliffside, every waterfall, and every cave in search of hidden secerts, and often my efforts were rewarded with gear and loot.
-But even without an in-game reward, simply finding my way to the top of a mountain and being able to gaze across a a vast expanse of mountains as the sun sets was more than a sufficient payoff.
+Despite a lack of any real secrets to discover or rewards to earn by exploring the game's world (which I'll get to later), I'll admit that simply being able to observe the sun setting behind a vast expanse of distant mountains for the first time was a real treat.

-In short, Xenoblade Chronicles 3 is simply a joy to get lost in, and I'd argue that this would not be the case without Monolithsoft's technical mastery of the Switch.
+In short, Xenoblade Chronicles 3 is (initially) a joy to get lost in, and I'd argue that this would not be the case without Monolithsoft's technical mastery of the Switch.

 ### A Mature, Consistent Narrative